jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 }
 ```

-As the `handler`-factory functions are *extension* functions, it is possible to extend a "closed" store-object.
+As the `Handler`-factory functions are extension functions, it is possible to extend a closed store-object.

 ### Connecting Stores to Each Other